“Hey, can you (fill in the blank) since you’re home all day?”

 - If anyone asks you to do something tell them you need to rest according to doctor’s orders or you are taking care of yourself because of your illness.
 The only people who won’t understand are people you don’t want or need in your life anyway.

 - Some people will be offended no matter what you do.
-Be prepared to just accept their attitude and realize it is their problem, not yours.
+Just say no. Be prepared to just accept their attitude and realize it is their problem, not yours.
 That being said, remove them from your life because they will cause you more health problems than what you already have.
 You are not responsible for other people or how they behave.
 These people will always be offended or upset by others and it’s not your job to keep them satiated or fix them.

 Taking care of yourself and doing what is best for your health needs to be a priority.
 If you are running yourself ragged doing for others you might just end up in the hospital or worse.